LLM-Friendly Content Architecture: Structuring B2B Tech Blogs for Perplexity AI Retrieval

 Traditional SEO involves optimizing the web pages to get them to appear at the top of search engine results lists by matching keywords and having a good backlink profile.
 The goal of AEO (Answer Engine Optimization) is to structure, format, and optimize content in a way that AI-powered answer engines can directly parse, synthesize, and cite content in an interactive AI chat interface.

-2. How does Perplexity AI select B2B Tech websites to quote?
+2. How does Perplexity AI pick B2B Tech websites to quote?

-Perplexity uses a combination of lexical matching (which focuses on words) and dense vector embeddings (which embed meaning).
-It prefers content that answers a question right after the heading, is semantically specific in terms of the entities it mentions, includes structured data (e.g., tables as Markdown and schema as JSON-LD), and has verified data points from sources with high authority.
+Perplexity combines lexical matching (which prioritizes words) with dense vector embeddings (which prioritize meaning).
+The model favors content that immediately answers a query following a heading, is semantically specific about entities referenced in content, includes structured data (such as Markdown tables and JSON-LD schemas), and contains verified data points provided by authoritative sources.

 3. Will optimized content for Perplexity hurt our traditional Google search rankings?